KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 ## What is Continuous Integration?**
-The fundamental purpose of Continuous Integration (CI) is to provide rapid feedback on code changes.
-It's a development practice where developers frequently merge their code changes into a central repository, after which an automated build and test sequence is triggered.
-The goal is to detect integration issues as early as possible, reduce risks, and ensure the main codebase remains healthy and deployable.
-The focus is on frequent integration and feedback, not just build automation.
+Continuous Integration (CI) is a core development practice where developers merge their code changes into a central repository multiple times a day.
+Each merge triggers an automated pipeline that builds and tests the application.
+The primary goal is to provide rapid feedback, catching integration bugs early and ensuring the codebase is always in a healthy, working state.

 ### Basic Principles of CI
 - Maintain a managed repository of code